Gallbladder Surgery in Dublin, GA

 Open surgery is performed through one large incision which is likely to leave a scar on your abdomen.
 Using the da Vinci Surgical System allows for much smaller incisions and in some cases only one incision in the belly button.
 This greatly lowers the chance of scarring and in most cases leads to a quicker recovery.

-Dr. John Polhill at Southern Surgical PC is expertly trained using the da Vinci Surgical System for minimally invasive gallbladder removal.
+Dr. John Polhill at Southern Surgical PC is expertly trained using the da Vinci Surgical System for minimally invasive gallbladder removal, and has performed more than 500 surgeries using da Vinci systems.
 Southern Surgical is located in Dublin, GA and just a short drive from Macon and Warner Robins.

 Call Dr. John Polhill at Southern Surgical PC to learn more and find out if da Vinci Surgery in Central Georgia is right for you.
 You can also request an appointment online today!